Sub-universal variational circuits for combinatorial optimization problems

-Surprisingly, this very simple graph seems to present a relative challenge for all algorithms --- except, of course, the brute force algorithm, which will always yield the optimal cut.
+Surprisingly, this very simple graph seems to present a relative challenge for all algorithms.
+Of course, the exhaustive search algorithm will always yield the optimal cut.
 However, since it is searching over every possible cut, its performance on the other metrics is quite low.
 According to the approximation ratio cost function, Reduced PAOA is the best performer.
 However, a single layer of Min PAOA does quite well and is more ``reliable'' based on the standard deviation of the cut sizes it produces.
 QAOA and larger depth circuits seem to struggle with the chosen meta-heuristics.

 In Table \ref{tab:3_performance}, the performance for a 3-regular graph with $n=20$ nodes is presented.
 In this case, both of the reduced parameter variants of PAOA find the solution with similar approximation ratios.
 While the approximation ratio of QAOA is better than random guessing, the standard deviation at deeper circuits is higher than PAOA.